-The 2003 personal exemption allowed on the federal return is \$3,050 for the taxpayer, his or her spouse, and his or her dependents.
-The projected amount for 2004 is \$3,100.
+The 2004 personal exemption allowed on the federal return is \$3,100 for the taxpayer, his or her spouse, and his or her dependents.
+The projected amount for 2005 is \$3,200.
 Taxpayers may not claim an exemption for themselves or for any other person who can be claimed as a dependent on someone else's tax return.

 There is a phaseout of the personal exemption for certain high-income individuals.
-For 2003, the benefit of the personal exemption is phased out for taxpayers with the following specific high levels of AGI (these threshold amounts are adjusted for inflation annually):
+For 2004 the benefit of the personal exemption is phased out for taxpayers with the following specific high levels of adjusted gross income (AGI).
+These threshold amounts are adjusted for inflation annually:

-- \$209,250 if married filing jointly or qualifying widow(er) with a dependent child (exemptions completely lost at \$331,750 AGI) - \$174,400 if head of household (exemptions completely lost at \$296,900 AGI) - \$139,500 if single (exemptions completely lost at \$262,000 AGI) - \$104,625 if married filing separately (exemptions completely lost at \$165,875 AGI)
+- \$214,050 if married filing jointly or qualifying widow(er) with a dependent child (exemptions completely lost at \$336,550 AGI) - \$178,350 if head of household (exemptions completely lost at \$300,850 AGI) - \$142,700 if single (exemptions completely lost at \$265,200 AGI) - \$107,025 if married filing separately (exemptions completely lost at \$168,275 AGI)

 The phaseout in personal exemptions is 2% of the exemption amount for each \$2,500 increment (or any fraction thereof) by which AGI exceeds the appropriate threshold amount.
-A married taxpayer filing separately will lose 2% of his or her exemption for each \$1,250 increment above \$104,625.
+A married taxpayer filing separately will lose 2% of his or her exemption for each \$1,250 increment above \$107,025.
 The personal exemption phaseout or reduction is calculated on a nine-line worksheet called the "Deduction for Exemptions Worksheet," included in the Form 1040 instructions.
-If AGI exceeds the threshold, complete the worksheet before claiming the personal exemption deduction on line 39 of Form 1040.
+If AGI exceeds the threshold, complete the worksheet before claiming the personal exemption deduction on line 41 of Form 1040.